becloudready/awx-installation/README.md

 # AWX-Installation
-> This repo provides the details how to install to AWX in Kubernetes.
+> This repo provides the details how to install to AWX in Kubernetes cluster & enable self signed certificate to nginx ingress controller.

 # Prerequisites
 * A Kubernetes Cluster.